 A few years ago, I was “kicked” out of the corporate world, my time was up!
-I had a strong urge to study and I had no idea what I was going to study, however just knew that it was going to be my year for it.
+I had a strong urge to study and I had no idea what I was going to study, all I knew was it was my year for it.
 One day a client said to me “I noticed you do Kinesiology”, I said “No I don’t right now, however I am going to!” and that is how Kinesiology found me.

 Whilst I had heard of it, I signed up for the course and on day one I sat there with no idea of what was involved and/or how it could help people.

 Kinesiology is a healing modality which is getting much traction in the market place.
 It is considered to be one of the truly holistic modalities because it works on all aspects of a person and thus it is a three dimensional modality.
 Whereas most modalities are only one dimensional or at best two (i.e. usually just the mind).

 So what is Kinesiology?
 It is an energy based healing modality with strong roots in both Eastern philosophies, such as Chinese meridian system, acupressure, chakras as well as the Western principles of coaching and the study of Anatomy and Physiology .

 In the early 1970’s John Thie D.C. evolved the teachings of Applied Kinesiology for the lay person to create his method of kinesiology, called Touch for Health.
 Previously it was a system made available to Chiropractors and those of the medical fraternity.